Due to COVID-19 safe management measures, our employees are continuing to telecommute till further notice, with a skeletal team in the office.

 We have a number of programmes to support our volunteers including:

 (a) The Ad Hoc Pro Bono Assessment Scheme (AHPBS) which assists practitioners and firms who wish to undertake pro bono work for needy persons on an ad hoc basis by screening and preparing a suitability report on the potential recipient of the pro bono assistance.

 (b) The Volunteer Initiative Support Scheme which assists practitioners undertaking their own pro bono initiatives with administrative support and volunteer coordination and mobilization.

-(c) Social Service Agency referral service which helps to alleviate the burden often encountered by practitioners in searching for relevant assistance schemes to help dysfunctional pro bono clients.
+(c) Social Service Agency referral service which helps to alleviate the burden often encountered by practitioners in searching for relevant assistance schemes to help pro bono clients.
 In particular, we provide guidance on relevant social serve agencies/schemes and assists in making referrals to those agencies/schemes.

 Services to assist or collaborate on pro bono initiatives with other agencies.

 We strive for synergy and an integrated approach in delivering access to justice initiatives.

 We have developed systems and procedures for the running of pro bono programmes.
 Systems for program administration, volunteer mobilization and volunteer support materials are a valuable resource for other agencies seeking to start or develop their pro bono programmes.
 We give ready access to our resources to other agencies administering pro bono programmes.
 We assist agencies with volunteer recruitment by publicizing pro bono opportunities with these agencies to our pool of volunteers and organise regular inter agency networking sessions to share on new developments and needs within the pro bono landscape.